Make more of your gym’s weight machines for faster gains

 Machines allow movement only along a fixed path, which makes them an effective tool for targeting specific muscles with heavy weights.

-Why it works: While free weights are an essential element in any quality muscle-building programme, such as New Body Plan, you’re only as strong as your weakest link, which is often the small, stabilising muscles around a joint.
+Why it works: While free weights are an essential element in any quality muscle-building programme, you’re only as strong as your weakest link, which is often the small, stabilising muscles around a joint.
 When you use free weights you are limited by the strength of these stabilisers, but that’s not the case with machines because of their fixed movement pattern does the stabilising for you, so you can lift heavier safely to push a particular muscle to its limit.

 It’s inevitable that at some point during your training life you will suffer an injury, regardless of the precautions you take.
 And it’s when you return to training that machines can help you regain strength and stability lost during time on the sidelines, enabling you ultimately to come back stronger than ever.